pytorch/serve/model-archiver/README.md

 deviceType: cpu # cpu, gpu, neuron
 deviceIds: [0,1,2,3] # gpu device ids allocated to this model.
 parallelType: pp # pp: pipeline parallel; pptp: tensor+pipeline parallel.
 Default: empty
-useVenv: Create python virtual environment when using python backend to install model dependencies (if enabled globally using install_py_dep_per_model=true)
+useVenv: Create python virtual environment when using python backend to install model dependencies
-         and run workers for model loading and inference.
+         (if enabled globally using install_py_dep_per_model=true) and run workers for model loading and inference.
+Note that, although creation of virtual environment adds a latency overhead (approx. 2 to 3 seconds) during model load and disk space overhead (approx. 25M), overall it can speed up load time and reduce disk utilization for models with custom dependencies since it enables reusing custom packages(specified in requirements.txt) and their supported dependencies that are already available in the base python environment.

 # See torchrun parameters: https://pytorch.org/docs/stable/elastic/run.html
 torchrun: